 - Grade Requirements: An MSSE student must complete all program courses, including electives, with a grade of “B-” or higher.
 In addition, the overall program GPA must be 3.0 or higher.

-- Credit Hour Requirements: The program requires a minimum of 30 semester hours beyond a bachelor’s degree in electrical engineering.
-Credits applied to graduation from another program are not accepted.
+- Credit Hour Requirements: The program requires a minimum of 30 semester hours of graduate coursework.

 - Program Code: 8103MS

-Once enrolled, a student must register for at least one MSEE course each semester, except summers, until graduation.
+Once enrolled, a student must register for at least one MSSE course each semester, except summers, until graduation.
 Students who fail to do so must petition for readmission into the program.